EckoTan0804/wowchemy-blog/content/ai/pytorch/getting-started/nn-construction.md

 ---
 # Title, summary, and position in the list
-linktitle: "NN Construction"
+linktitle: "Build & Train NN"
-summary: ""
+summary: "A simple yet typical workflow of building and traing a neural network using PyTorch"
 weight: 130

 # Basic metadata
-title: "Neural Network Construction"
+title: "Build and Train a Neural Network"
 date: 2020-09-07
 draft: false
 type: book # page type